KishanDeka/reportinator/README.md

 All the csv files placed in the source folder will be converted to tables.
 For good looking reports, please make sure that there are a maximum of 4 columns, in double column.

 ### Graphs:
 These are triggered by a graph statement at the end of the csvfile (Look at the example in example_source).
 They need to be in the first cell of the last row of the csvfile in a specific format.
+If you want the color scheme changed, there are 6 major color schemes inside `figures.py` that can be changed at will, or you may add your own.
 ```
 graph(x,y,x,y..)
 ```